 It’s Grow Time

 As chicks grow, they needs lots of extra attention.
-Good thing they’re so cute!
+Good thing they are so cute!

-Chicks will regulate their own heat to a point.
-They will stand under the light if they’re cold and move away if they’re warm.
-They’ll also huddle together to provide warmth for the group.
-Their huddles can also cause accidental smothering or suffocation, so check in on them regularly to make sure everybody’s safe.
+Chicks regulate their own heat to a point.
+They stand under the light if they are cold and move away if they are warm.
+They will also huddle together to provide warmth for the group.
+Their huddles can also cause accidental smothering or suffocation, so check in on them regularly to make sure everybody is safe.

 As they grow, their need for heat will diminish, so you can raise the height of the light.
 Here’s some general temperature requirements: